Table of Contents Search for printer HOME

 The Modern Temperature Trend

 Tracking the world's average temperature from the late 19th century, people in the 1930s reported there had been a pronounced warming trend.
 During the 1960s, weather experts found that over the past couple of decades the trend had shifted to cooling.
 With a new awareness that climate could change in serious ways, in the early 1970s some scientists predicted a continued gradual cooling, perhaps a phase of a long natural cycle or perhaps caused by human pollution of the atmosphere with smog and dust.
 Others insisted that the effects of such pollution were temporary, and humanity's emission of greenhouse gases would bring warming over the long run.
 All of them agreed that their knowledge was primitive and any prediction was guesswork.
 But understanding of the climate system was advancing swiftly.
 The view that warming must dominate won out in the late 1970s as it became clear that the cooling spell (mainly a Northern Hemisphere effect) had indeed been a temporary distraction.
 When the rise continued into the 21st century, setting new records decade after decade, the heat penetrating even into the ocean depths, scientists realized that it signaled a profound change in the climate system.
+Individuals and groups committed to opposing action on climate change persistently tried to discredit the evidence of warming, and failed.
 Painstaking historical studies, using everything from ship logs to ice caps to ocean sediments to tree rings, proved that nothing like the recent rise had been seen for millennia.
-The specific pattern of changes matched the predicted effects of humanity’s greenhouse gas emissions.
+As for the cause, the specific patterns of temperature change acted as"fingerprints" that unambiguously matched the predicted effects of humanity’s greenhouse gas emissions.

 Subsections: Hints of Warming (1930s -1950s) - Warming or Cooling?
 (1960s-1974) - Warming Resumed (1975-1987) - Controversy (1988-1990s) - Fingerprints (1990s-2000s) - Hockey Stick and Hiatus